akhil-lasrado/palmeirim_hires_py/README.md

 - Smoothing kernels for convolution, for the smoothing from all wavelengths to all longer wavelengths, in total this should be 6 kernel .fits files (the kernels by [Aniano et al (2011)](https://doi.org/10.1086/662219) are recommended).
 These are provided in the kernels folder.

+- DEPENDENCIES INCLUDE:
+  - numpy
+  - astropy
+  - scipy
+  - functools
+  - reproject
-- DEPENDENCIES INCLUDE: numpy, astropy, scipy, functools, reproject, console-progressbar (console-progressbar is for visualizing progress in case of large images.
+  - console-progressbar: console-progressbar is a tool for visualizing progress in case of large images.
 This can be avoided by commenting out lines containing 'pb' in greybody_fit.py) (Installation: pip install console-progressbar)

 - Enter 160,250,350,500 micron image (with units in MJy/sr!) file names in ./+spatial_filt.cfg file